Sebastián Córdova: 2019: Beginnings

 On 2 October 2019, Córdova earned his first cap with the senior national team, under Gerardo Martino, in a friendly match against Trinidad and Tobago.
 The following month, he scored his first goal with Mexico in their Nations League match against Bermuda, the first in the team's 2–1 win.

 2023: Absence

-Córdova was originally included in Jaime Lozano's roster for the 2023 Gold Cup but did not go due to injury.
+Córdova was originally included in Jaime Lozano's roster for the 2023 Gold Cup but did not go due to injury, being subsequently replaced by Diego Lainez.